svenschultze/VOIX/docs/getting-started.md

 ### Thinking Mode

 1. Click the lightbulb button 💡
-2. VOIX will show its reasoning process
+2. If compatible, the AI will respond after reasoning for some time
-3. Useful for complex tasks or debugging
+3. Useful for complex tasks

 ## Interacting with VOIX-Compatible Websites